Hail, Columbia: History

-The music was composed by Philip Phile in 1789 for the first inauguration of George Washington and titled "The President's March".
+The music was composed by Philip Phile in 1790 for the first inauguration of George Washington and titled "The President's March".
 It became the song "Hail, Columbia" when arranged with lyrics by Joseph Hopkinson in 1798.
 The song gained popularity during the XYZ Affair and subsequent Quasi-War with France.
 The song was used in the United States as a de facto national anthem throughout the 19th century.
-However, the song lost popularity after World War I until it was replaced by "The Star-Spangled Banner" in 1931.
+However, the song lost popularity after World War I and was replaced by "The Star-Spangled Banner" in 1931.

 It was the personal anthem for the president, until it was replaced by the song "Hail to the Chief", and it is now the official vice president's personal anthem.
 The song is always preceded by four ruffles and flourishes when introducing the vice president.
 It has also been used as a slow march during military ceremonies, often while the band countermarches.